-here are three methods of laying underground cables: direct lying, draw-in and solid. rect-laying method involves the cable being placed in a trench and taken covered il.
-In most instances, the cable is protected in wood planks, bricks, tiles or concrete Such cables should be armored, though if the risk of mechanical damage is small, eath cables can be used.
-Subsidence of the soil is an important factor in the tion of buried cables.
-And if the soil contains harmful chemicals, precautions must n to prevent the cable from being damaged by corrosion and electrolysis.
+There are three methods of laying underground cables: direct lying, draw-in and solid.
+The direct-laying method involves the cable being placed in a trench and taken covered with soil.
+In most instances, the cable is protected in wood planks, bricks, tiles or concrete slabs.
+Such cables should be armored, though if the risk of mechanical damage is small, bare-sheath cables can be used.
+Subsidence of the soil is an important factor in the installation of buried cables.
+And if the soil contains harmful chemicals, precautions must be taken to prevent the cable from being damaged by corrosion and electrolysis.

-lying is cheap, but replacement or renewal of the cable involves completely new ion, which could be costly in the long terms.
-In the draw-in system, a line of s is glazed stoneware, cement or concrete.
+Direct lying is cheap, but replacement or renewal of the cable involves completely new excavation, which could be costly in the long terms.
+In the draw-in system, a line of conduits is glazed stoneware, cement or concrete.
 The tubes can be of earthenware or iron.

-the ducts are laid, the cables are pulled into position from manholes or brick pits. bring is not necessary, but the cables are usually given a covering of Hessian tape or o protect them while drawing in.
+After the ducts are laid, the cables are pulled into position from manholes or brick pits.
+Armoring is not necessary, but the cables are usually given a covering of Hessian tape or use to protect them while drawing in.
 Ducts are usually multi-compartmented.
-In the solid m, the cable is laid in thronging in an open trench filled in.
+In the solid system, the cable is laid in thronging in an open trench filled in.

-PTER 6: FINAL CIRCUITS
+CHAPTER 6: FINAL CIRCUITS

-A final circuit is defined as 'A circuit connected directly to current-using equipment, a socket-outlet or socket-outlets or other outlet points for the connection of such ment.'
-In addition, the regulations require that where an installation comprises more one final circuit, each circuit shall be connected to a separate way in a distribution .
-They also require that the wiring of each final circuit shall be electrically separate that of every other final circuit.
-To facilitate disconnection of each final circuit for g, the neutral conductors shall be connected to the distribution board in the same order at in which the live conductors are connected to the fuses or circuit-breakers.
+A final circuit is defined as 'A circuit connected directly to current-using equipment, or to a socket-outlet or socket-outlets or other outlet points for the connection of such equipment.'
+In addition, the regulations require that where an installation comprises more than one final circuit, each circuit shall be connected to a separate way in a distribution board.
+They also require that the wiring of each final circuit shall be electrically separate from that of every other final circuit.
+To facilitate disconnection of each final circuit for testing, the neutral conductors shall be connected at the distribution board in the same order as that in which the live conductors are connected to the fuses or circuit-breakers.

-Final circuits make up the greater part of electrical installations and can vary from a of 1 mm2 cables feeding one lamp, to a heavy three-core PILC cable feeding a large r from a circuit-breaker located at a factory switchboard.
-The main important ation which applies to final circuits is No.27 of the Electricity Supply Regulations:
+Final circuits make up the greater part of electrical installations and can vary from a pair of 1 mm cables feeding one lamp, to a heavy three-core PILC cable feeding a large motor from a circuit-breaker located at a factory switchboard.
+The main important regulation which applies to final circuits is No.27 of the Electricity Supply Regulations:

-All conductors and apparatus must be of sufficient size and power for the work they alled on to do, and so constructed, installed and protected as to prevent danger'.
-There we general groups of final circuits:
+All conductors and apparatus must be of sufficient size and power for the work they are called on to do, and so constructed, installed and protected as to prevent danger.
+There are five general groups of final circuits:

-ted at not more than 16A.

-ted over 16K

-ted over 16A but confined to feeding 13A socket-outlets with fused plugs.

-cuits feeding fluorescent and other discharge lamps.

-cuits feeding motors.

-adustrial installation may have all five types; a domestic installation may have only 1, 3.
-Whatever the type of installation and the uses to which electrical energy is put, it is tial that some significant element of planning be introduced at any early stage in the n of an installation.
-Before indicating the factors, which are involved in the choice of circuit types, a few brief notes on planning aspects will be relevant.
+- 1. Rated at not more than 16A. - 2.
+Rated over 16K - 3.
+Rated over 16A but confined to feeding 13A socket-outlets with fused plugs. - .
+Circuits feeding fluorescent and other discharge lamps. - .
+Circuits feeding motors. - An industrial installation may have all five types; a domestic installation may have only 1, and 3.
+Whatever the type of installation and the uses to which electrical energy is put, it is ssential that some significant element of planning be introduced at any early stage in the esign of an installation.
+Before indicating the factors, which are involved in the choice of inal circuit types, a few brief notes on planning aspects will be relevant.